Yugdes/Assignment-1-CS-203/README.md

 pip install flask opentelemetry-api opentelemetry-sdk opentelemetry-exporter-jaeger opentelemetry-instrumentation-flask
 ```
 ### 2. Save the File
 Save the main Python application code in a file named app.py.
-You can use any code editor, such as Visual Studio Code or Sublime Text, to create the file.
+You can use any code editor, such as Visual Studio Code to create the file.

 ### 3. Run the Flask Application
 After saving the app.py file, open a terminal and navigate to the directory where the app.py file is located.
 Use the following command to start the Flask application: